RingBFT: Resilient Consensus over Sharded Ring Topology: Introduction

 \subsection{The Landscape for Sharding}

 To mitigate the costs associated with replicated databases, a common strategy is to employ the {\em sharded-replicated} paradigm~\cite{distdb}.
 In a sharded-replicated database, the data is distributed across a set of {\em shards} where each shard manages a unique {\em partition} of the data.
 Further, each shard replicates its partition of data to ensure availability under failures.
-If each transaction accesses only one shard, then these sharded systems can fetch high throughputs as consensus is restricted to a subset of replicas.
+If each transaction accesses only one shard, then these sharded systems can fetch high throughput as consensus is restricted to a subset of replicas.

-\AHL{}~\cite{ahl} was the first permissioned blockchain system to employ principles of sharding. \AHL's seminal design helps to scale blockchain systems to hundreds of replicas across the globe and achieve high throughputs for {\em single-shard} transactions.
+\AHL{}~\cite{ahl} was the first permissioned blockchain system to employ principles of sharding. \AHL's novel design helps to scale blockchain systems to hundreds of replicas across the globe and achieve high throughput for {\em single-shard} transactions.
 To tackle {\em cross-shard} transactions that require access to data in multiple shards, \AHL{} designates a set of replicas as a reference committee, which {\em globally orders} all such transactions.
-Following \AHL's design, \Sharper{}~\cite{sharper} presents a sharding protocol that eliminates the need for a reference committee for ordering cross-shard transactions, but necessitates {\em global communication among all replicas of all the participating shards}.
+Following \AHL's design, \Sharper{}~\cite{sharper} presents a sharding protocol that eliminates the barrier to rely on the reference committee for ordering cross-shard transactions, but necessitates {\em global and quadratic communication among all replicas of all the participating shards}.

 {\bf Why} \BName{RingBFT}?
-Decades of research in database community has illustrated that {\em cross-shard} transactions are common~\cite{hekaton,spanner,dtranscale,calvin,deneva,gsdm}.
-In fact, heavy presence of these cross-shard transactions has led to development of several concurrency control~\cite{wdietimestamp,mvcc,deneva} and commit protocols~\cite{2pc,3pc,easyc}.
+Decades of research in database community has illustrated that {\em cross-shard} transactions are common~\cite{hekaton,spanner,calvin,deneva}.
+In fact, heavy presence of these cross-shard transactions has led to development of several concurrency control~\cite{mvcc,deneva,qstore} and commit protocols~\cite{2pc,3pc,easyc}.
 Hence, in this paper, we present our \RingBFT{} protocol that significantly reduces the costs associated with cross-shard transactions.